milesfking/udemy-python-for-data-science/README.md

-# udemy-python-for-data-science
+# Python for Data Science and Machine Learning Bootcamp (25 Hours)
-Exercise and Project Notebooks from the Python for Data Science and Machine Learning Bootcamp on Udemy
+Exercise and Project Notebooks from the Python for Data Science and Machine Learning Bootcamp on Udemy (Originally Completed January 2022)